 by Staff Writer

 Today, many laptops are powerful enough to take over most desktop computing tasks, if not replace your desktop altogether.
-The main advantage of laptop and notebook computers is portability.
-A laptop lets you take your work, study or entertainment with you anywhere.
-We've created this laptop buying guide to help you learn what features to look for in a laptop computer that fits your needs.
+The main advantage of laptop computers is portability.
+A laptop lets you take your work, study, or entertainment with you anywhere.
+This laptop buying guide is here to help you learn what features to look for in a laptop computer that fits your needs.

 Netbooks and tablet PCs: The smallest laptops are made for frequent fliers or others who spend a lot of time traveling and need an extra-portable computer.
 They will efficiently run most office programs and Web browsers, as well as media players and basic photo programs.
 Tablet screens rotate and fold back over the keyboard or simply use a touch screen and forego the keyboard altogether.
 Netbooks and tablet PCs usually don't have an optical drive.